-Kakadu is a living cultural landscape with World Heritage listed rock art sites throughout.
+Kakadu National Park is a living cultural landscape with World Heritage listed rock art sites throughout.
 Some sites have been dated at over 20,000 years old and provide a visual record of the the oldest living culture on earth.
 Within the Park there are 3 rock art sites open to the public and each offers something different and worthy of exploration.
 The 3 sites include; Ubirr, Nourlagie & the lesser known Nanguluwurr.

 One of the largest and most popular art sites in Kakadu, allow an hour or two to explore the three main sites.
 The main gallery is under a large rock overhang, the x-ray art here pays respect to the enormous variety and abundance of traditional food available.
 Animals were painted to ensure future hunting success or to illustrate a noteworthy catch.
 These art works were painted during the freshwater period, less than 1500 years ago when wetlands replaced saltwater systems and brought new food resources to the area.
 Don’t miss the Thylacine (Tasmanian Tiger) painted close to the main gallery.
 Archaeologists suggest that they have been extinct on the mainland for 2,000-3,000 years.
 There are also some fascinating examples of Contact Art; which records the arrival and contact between Aboriginal culture and the Macassan, Chinese and European cultures.
 Look for the early ‘whitefellas’ depicted at Ubirr, marked by their boots and trousers, rifles and tobacco pipes.